eduardosatrini/100-days-of-code/README.md

-# 100-days-of-code
+# 50-days-of-code
- Challenge 100 (or almost) day of code.
+ Challenge 50 (or almost) projects.